omeka/omeka-s-enduser/docs/sites/site_theme.md

 You can also use git to clone a theme directly from the git repository.
 Do this only if you are comfortable with git.

 ## Select a theme

-When you navigate to the Theme tab, the currently active theme will appear on the top of the page.
+When you navigate to the Theme screen, the currently active theme will appear on the top of the page.
 If you did not select a theme when adding the site, this will be the Default theme.

 A large image of the active theme appears on the left, with the theme title, version, creator, and a button to "Edit theme settings" on the right.

 ![Theme tab with Center Row as the current theme](../sites/sitesfiles/sitetheme_tab.png)

 Below the current theme are tiles for all other installed themes.
-The tiles have a small image of the theme in action, the theme name & version, and a link to the creator of the theme.
+The tiles have a small image of the theme in action, the theme name and version, and a link to the creator of the theme.

 To switch themes, click on the theme which you want to use.
-It should highlight slightly in gray, with a checkbox in the lower right-hand corner of the theme tile.
+It will highlight slightly in gray, with a checkbox in the lower right-hand corner of the theme tile.

 ![A selected theme showing the highlight and checkmark](../sites/sitesfiles/sites_themeselect.png)

 Click the "Save" button in the upper right-hand corner of the window to save changes.
-Click the "Cancel" button to leave without saving changes.
+Click the "Cancel" button to leave without saving your changes.

 ## Theme settings